MootComb/ScorchedGunsNeoforge/README.md

 ## Installation

-Place ScorchedGuns-1.3.0.jar into your mods folder together with the required dependencies.
+Place ScorchedGuns.jar into your mods folder together with the required dependencies.